 - Facility: Processing plants should have at least a monthly frequency.
 Packinghouses, coolers and storage operation ideally have a monthly frequency, but at least a quarterly frequency.
 Entire facility (inside and out) should be included. - HACCP: self-audits of the HACCP program should have been done at least once within last 12 months to ensure that the process flow, hazard analysis and HACCP chart reflect reality and ensure that the program has captured any changes to the process.
-Whenever changes are made to the program i.e. new equipment added to the facility, new critical control points added to the plan, new limits added, new packaging is required, etc., then the plan needs to be re-evaluated by a self-audit to make sure it is working properly (6.02.11).
+Whenever changes are made to the program i.e. new equipment added to the facility, new critical control points added to the plan, new limits added, new packaging is required, etc., then the plan needs to be re-evaluated by a self-audit to make sure it is working properly (6.02.03).
 HACCP program reviews should also take into account the latest guidelines, legal changes, issues arising from other audits and any other information gained about the production process.
-Self-audits help verify the effectiveness of the HACCP program, identify deficiencies and help improve the program. - Who conducted the inspection - Documented findings - Corrective actions (including completion date) - Preventative Controls: self-audit of the program at least every three years to ensure product descriptions, process flows, hazard analyses, preventative control decisions, preventative control recording and worker training reflect reality and ensure the program has captured any changes to the process.
+Self-audits help verify the effectiveness of the HACCP program, identify deficiencies and help improve the program. - Preventive Controls: self-audit of the program at least every three years to ensure product descriptions, process flows, hazard analyses, preventative control decisions, preventative control recording and worker training reflect reality and ensure the program has captured any changes to the process.
 Whenever changes are made to the program and where emerging issues may be relevant to the product and processes, then the plan needs to be re-evaluated by a self-audit to make sure it is working properly.

-- Single/isolated instance(s) of follow up/corrective actions not noted. - Single/isolated instance(s) of incomplete or missing records. - Single/isolated instance(s) of areas/issues missing on the inspection program. - Single instance of self-audit not being required at least at the minimum frequency.
+- Single/isolated instance(s) of areas/issues missing on the inspection program. - Single instance of self-audit not being required at least at the minimum frequency.

-- Numerous instances of follow up/corrective actions not noted. - Numerous instances of incomplete or missing records. - Inspection frequency is not adequate relative to the type of business and the number of issues that require monitoring. - Changes to the HACCP plan have been made but the self-audit had not been conducted. - Numerous instances of areas/issues missing on the inspection program. - More than one instance of a self-audit not being required at least at the minimum frequency.
+- Inspection frequency is not adequate relative to the type of business and the number of issues that require monitoring. - Numerous instances of areas/issues missing on the inspection program. - More than one instance of a self-audit not being required at least at the minimum frequency.

-- Systematic failure to record self-audits properly. - Self-audits are not being conducted. - Numerous instances of self-audits not being required at least at the minimum frequency.
+- There is no procedure for how self-audits are to be performed. - Numerous instances of self-audits not being required at least at the minimum frequency.